 As part of our commitment to giving back to the community, we have supported a range of charities over the years.
 Currently we support One Girl.
+In addition, from April 2019 we began our Buy-A-Tree campaign to plant trees in a world biodiversity hotspot.

 In early 2016 we made a commitment to support One Girl, a charity whose mission is to educate girls in Africa.
 A portion of the all sales is donated to this wonderful charity.